The Many Hats Worn By An Inbound Marketing Consultant

 What is outbound marketing?

 Outbound marketing is broadcasting your message to a large audience in the hopes that you will attract the attention of some of those who are interested in your product or service.
 Broadcast television advertising is a classic example of outbound marketing.
-Sending an email to a large, purchased list is another example.
+Sending an email marketing blast to a large, purchased list is another example.